100 Home Repairs You Don’t Need to Call a Pro For

 Fix a Smelly Washing Machine

 Stop bad odors in your clothes washer by running a cycle with a special mold-killing tablet and by leaving the door open to promote drying.
-Learn how to fix a smelly washing machine.
+Regular cleaning is the quickest way to fix a smelly washing machine.

 Fast-Setting Drywall Compound